 2 tablespoons soy sauce

-1. Cook the rice (2 cups water for 1 cup of rice – combine in saucepan, bring to boil, cover, simmer 45-50 minutes)
+1. Cook the rice (2 cups water for 1 cup of rice – combine in a saucepan, bring to boil, cover, simmer 45-50 minutes)

 2. Mix the black rice, red pepper, mango, green onions, cilantro & mint in a large bowl.